By Amy Hunt

 In the same vein, sage green and grey can also look lovely when paired together, as the green will lift the grey and add some vibrancy to your space.

-It's advised to avoid two bold wall colours, so steer away from combining sage green and red on your walls.
+It's advised to avoid two bold wall colors, so steer away from combining sage green and red on your walls.
 Instead, incorporate the two more subtle, via flooring, furniture, or accessories.

-For more vibrant decor, you could also pair sage green with some similarly fresh, but brighter, spring and summer colours, such as yellow.
+For more vibrant decor, you could also pair sage green with some similarly fresh, but brighter, spring and summer colors, such as yellow.

 This is the perfect option for those who want to elevate their decor, and prefer a more eclectic style over muted, softer tones.

 We love the option of yellow furniture in a sage green room—such as a living room or a bedroom.
-Or, you could try yellow bedding in a green room, as a way to test out whether you like the combination as—let's face it - it's a bold one!
+Or, you could try yellow bedding in a green room, as a way to test out whether you like the combination as—let's face —it's a bold one!

-Sage green is also the perfect backdrop for both warm and cool pink colours.
+Sage green is also the perfect backdrop for both warm and cool pink colors.
 Go bold with hot-pink (another on-trend shade) or cool with blush pink.